agusrichard/ruby-workbook/rest-api-financial-management/README.md

 # Rest API Financial Management

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a learning project to build a RESTAPI financial management application

 Things you may want to cover: